 toot.wales is one of the many independent Mastodon servers you can use to participate in the fediverse.

-We are the Mastodon social network for Wales and the Welsh, at home and abroad!
+We are the Open Social network for Wales and the Welsh, at home and abroad!
 Y rhwydwaith cymdeithasol annibynnol i Gymru, wedi'i bweru gan Mastodon!

 Administered by: